-The law generally forbids the use of age as a motivating factor in personnel actions, such as hiring, discharge, promotion, pay, or benefits.
+The law generally prohibits the use of age as a motivating factor in personnel actions, such as hiring, discharge, promotion, pay, or benefits.
 A covered employee over 40 may also assert that he or she is harassed because of age if certain conduct creates a hostile work environment or interferes with an individual’s work performance.